How many tools a small guesthouse actually needs

 Bookings turn into accounting revenue.
 If that conversion is manual, someone spends hours a month invoicing by hand.
 If it is automated via a PMS-ERP connection, invoices generate themselves, get emailed to the client and post to the accounting books on their own.

 The ERP you pick depends on size and on tax specifics.
-For a hostel of this size, a cloud ERP with a native or API connection to the PMS is the reasonable choice.
+For a guesthouse of this size, a cloud ERP with a native or API connection to the PMS is the reasonable choice.
 What is not reasonable is continuing to issue invoices by hand, one at a time.

 Strongly recommended piece 6: communications automation